Buyun-Liang/Longest-Common-Strand-of-Bytes/README.md

 readFile() is used to read all 10 files into buffer for further analyzing.

 LCS() is the key to find the longest common substring/strand of bytes between any two files.
-Dynamical programming was used here to improve its efficiency.
+Dynamic programming (DP) was used here to improve its efficiency.

 Time Complexity:

-Space Complexity:
+Space Complexity: An int array c_table with size m\times n was used to store the results of all subproblems in the DP, also buffer with size O(m) was used to store the bytes of all 10 files.
+Thus the space complexity is O(mn) + O(m) = O(mn), where m is the number of bytes in file1 and n is the number of bytes in file2.

-Valgrind prevent memory leak
+Besides, memory tool Valgrind was used to prevent memory leak.

 ## File Description
 main.cpp is the main driver.